pakeke-constructor/UNIVERSITY/COSC265/databasing/basics.md

 Each table must have a Primary Key.
 In this case, Dog ID.

-Note that each table is essentially just a big hashtable.
+Note that each table is essentially just a big array.

+(So yes, SQL is kinda slow.
+You would get better performance with files and your own data structure.)